ramirezramiro/zephyr-secure-supervisor/README.md

 `src/app_crypto.c` and `src/simple_aes.c` still wrap every persistence + telemetry call, so moving to a higher-spec MCU (≥16 KB SRAM with secure storage) lets you swap in heavier PQC libraries without touching watchdog/sensor code.
 Use [docs/crypto_backends.md](docs/crypto_backends.md) for the AES vs Curve toggles, UART cues, scalar lifecycle, and MAC tagging notes; see `docs/app_crypto.md` for API details and `docs/persist_state.md` / `tests/persist_state` to validate encrypted blobs on host or hardware.

+> **Provisioning warning:** The repo defaults to the RFC 7748 test scalars/public keys so host/hardware runs are reproducible.
+Production firmware **must** provision device-unique scalars and peer keys via a factory or field jig before shipment, and the default Kconfig strings should be treated as placeholders only.
+See the “Provisioning workflow” note in `docs/crypto_backends.md` and the roadmap in `SECURITY_BACKLOG.md`.

 ## Quick Start

 1. `west build -b nucleo_l053r8 -p auto .`